tanaikech/PDFApp/README.md

   1. From [this discussion](https://github.com/Hopding/pdf-lib/issues/252), I changed the logic of the method `mergePDFs`.
 The method for using `mergePDFs` and the output are not changed.
 With this modification, the large PDF data can be merged.

+- v1.0.4 (February 5, 2024)

+  1. From [this discussion](https://github.com/Hopding/pdf-lib/issues/252), I changed the logic of `copyPages`.

 [TOP](#top)